blaues0cke/PiSleepTalk/README.md

 ## Videos

 Videos are rendered with `15` FPS.
-So one second is equivalent to 1 second.
+So one second is equivalent to 15 frames.

 ## Samba